To,

 16. DECLARATION BY INDEPENDENT DIRECTORS

-The Company has received necessary declaration from the Independent Directors
+The Company has received the necessary declarations from all Independent Directors

-confirming that they meet the criteria of independence as prescribed under the Act and
+confirming that they meet the criteria of independence as prescribed under the provisions

-SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("the
+of the Companies Act, 2013 and the SEBI (Listing Obligations and Disclosure Requirements)

-prescribed under Schedule IV of the Act and the Code of Business Conduct adopted by the
+Schedule IV of the Act, as well as the Code of Business Conduct and Ethics adopted by the

 Company.